 I say that with confidence because Kindle publishing is one of the easiest ways to start making money online for anyone with a few hours to spare and a few hundred dollars to invest.
-(Which has made it one of the first things people get into when making money online).
+Because of this, Kindle publishing is one of the first streams of income most people establish online.

 Kindle publishing is the act of identifying what the market wants in terms of published content and then creating it to make a profit.
 That’s the very core of how the business model works.